dhardy/pippin/doc/file-format.md

 Chunks are aligned on 16-byte boundaries.

+Types: u8 refers to an unsigned eight-bit number (also a byte), u64 a 64-bit number, i8 a signed byte etc. (these are Rust types).
+These are written in binary big-endian format.
+(There is no strong reason for chosing big-endian.)

 Text must be ASCII or UTF-8.
-User-defined data is binary.
+User-defined data is binary (u8 sequence).

 Checksums are in whichever format is mentioned in the header.
 All options start `SUM` to be self-documenting.
 Currently available options: `SUM SHA-2 256 `.